dggomes/asuszephyrus-m/README.md

 STEP 0 - Create your USB Installer

+There are two ways to do that:
+a) Download a custom image, I recommend using the image fro Olarila that can be downloaded here: https://olarila.com/forum/viewtopic.php?f=51&t=6393

+The image you will need is the one for Intel 8th Generation

+You can write it to a USB using the Etcher app: https://www.balena.io/etcher/

+b) Create your own image:

 1) Using a MacOS, download High Sierra in the AppStore
 2) Download Unibeast and follow the steps to prepare the Installation USB
 3) If Unibeast gives an error saying that the Installer couldn't be created it's because you didn't download the full installer, open the High Sierra application and wait for it to finish downloading.
 When asked to restart, just close the installer.